needle-mirror/com.unity.toonshader/Documentation~/MatCap.md

 ## Blending Level
 Adjusts the intensity of MatCap applied to shadow areas.

+<video title="Adjusts the intensity of MatCap applied to shadow areas." src="images/MatCapOnShadowLevel.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video><br/>

 ## MatCap Camera Mode
-Control how render the MatCap Map based on the camera type.
+Control how the MatCap Map is rendered based on the camera type.

 ## MatCap Mask

-The MatCap mask is positioned correspond with the UV coordinates of the mesh onto which the MatCap is projected, and the pixels on black areas are hidden.
+The MatCap mask aligns with the mesh’s UVs used for the MatCap projection.
+Pixels in black (0) regions of the mask are fully hidden.

 ![A view from above a chibi-style character model with blonde hair.
 Her hair has yellow highlights in the shape of the Unity logo.](images/MatCapMaskSample.png)

 ## MatCap Mask Level
 Adjusts the level of the MatCap Mask.
-When the value is 1, MatCap represents 100% irrespective of mask.
-When the value is -1, MatCap won't be displayed at all and MatCap will be the same as in the off state.
+When the value is:
+* 1: MatCap represents 100% irrespective of mask.
+* -1: MatCap won't be displayed at all and MatCap will be the same as in the off state.

 <video title="Specular highlights on hair fade in and out." src="images/MatCapMaskLevel.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>